George II of Kakheti: Biography

 Later in 1513, George II invaded Kartli once more, ravaging the region of Mukhrani and plundering nearby villages.
 He was defeated by Bagrat’s reinforced army at Dzali, near Mtskheta.
 Captured and imprisoned in Ksani fortress, George II died later that year, likely assassinated on Bagrat’s orders.
 Kakheti was briefly annexed to Kartli.

 Family

-George II was married to Princess Elene Irubakidze-Cholokashvili (d.
-1532).
+George was married to Helen, a relative of Garsevan Cholokashvili.
 They had three children: